sappho192/CppCMakeVcpkgTemplate/README.md

 ### 5.1.3 Open VSCode from Developer terminal for Visual Studio

+> [!IMPORTANT]
+> To properly build the project, you should **always** run VSCode from Developer terminal for Visual Studio.
+> Follow the guide below firmly.

 - [**IMPORTANT**] If you are to build x86 binary,
-  - Execute `Developer PowerShell for Visual Studio 2022`
+  - Run `launch_devtools_x86.bat`
 - [**IMPORTANT**] If you are to build x64 binary,
-  - Execute `x64 Native Tools Command Prompt for VS 2022`
-- Go to the project directory (For example, run `cd "C:/REPO/POCOExercise"`)
+  - Run `launch_devtools_x64.bat`
 - Run `code .`

-Executing x64 prompt or not is very important in this project since Ninja multi-build system doesn't accept `CMAKE_GENERATOR_PLATFORM`.
-The architecture of build result will only be automatically decided by OS and the compiler (for Windows, it will be `cl.exe`).
 Now you can build and run the project!
 Keep in mind you should always open the project like this way.

-(If you open this repository with plain VSCode, you will see following error after all:
+(If you clone this repository and open with plain VSCode, you will see following error after all:

 ```
 [cmake] CMake Error: CMake was unable to find a build program corresponding to "Ninja Multi-Config".
 CMAKE_MAKE_PROGRAM is not set.
 You probably need to select a different build tool.